airbytehq/airbyte/docs/understanding-airbyte/basic-normalization.md

 When the source is configured with incremental sync modes such as ([incremental append](connections/incremental-append.md) or  [incremental deduped history](connections/incremental-deduped-history.md)), only rows that have changed in the source are transferred over the network and written by the destination connector.
 Normalization will then try to build the normalized tables incrementally as the rows in the raw tables that have been created or updated since the last time dbt ran.
 As such, on each dbt run, the models get built incrementally.
 This limits the amount of data that needs to be transformed, vastly reducing the runtime of the transformations.
 This improves warehouse performance and reduces compute costs.
+Because normalization can be either run incrementally and, or, in full refresh, a technical column `_airbyte_normalized_at` can serve to track when was the last time a record has been transformed and written by normalization.
+This may be greatly diverge from the `_airbyte_emitted_at` value as the normalized tables could be totally re-built at a latter time from the data stored in the `_airbyte_raw` tables.

+## Partitioning, clustering, sorting, indexing

+Normalization produces tables that are partitioned, clustered, sorted or indexed depending on the destination engine and on the type of tables being built.
+The goal of these are to make read more performant, especially when running incremental updates.

+In general, normalization need to do lookup on the last emitted_at column to know if a record is freshly produced and need to be incrementally processed or not.
+But in certain models, such as SCD tables for example, we also need to retrieve older data to update their type 2 SCD end_date and active_row flags, thus a different partitioning scheme is used to optimize that use case.

 ## Extending Basic Normalization